ShadowWhisperer/BlockLists/README.md

     Whitelist        Reasons for some allowed domains in Filter ^

 This repository was made public on Feburary of 2020.
-All domains are add from custom scripts and/or manual additions.
+All domains are from custom scripts and/or manual additions.

 ## Usage Notes
 - **Overlap**: Categories like *Ads* and *Tracking* may overlap.